Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Introduction

 \subsection{Contribution}

 In this paper, we propose new discretization-free approaches for synthesizing controllers against $\omega$-regular properties over discrete-time linear control systems affected by bounded disturbances.
-The main contributions of this paper are threefold: \begin{itemize} \item We propose a set-based approach that leverages an iterative scheme to compute so-called hybrid controlled invariant (HCI) sets.
+Concretely, we develop set-based approaches that leverage iterative schemes to compute so-called hybrid controlled invariant (HCI) sets.
 Based on these sets, one can construct controllers enforcing the desired $\omega$-regular properties.
-Here, we show that the proposed iterative scheme converges to maximal HCI sets (if existing) as the number of iterations goes to infinity. \item In general, whether the computation of the maximal HCI sets can be terminated within a finite number of iterations is still an open problem.
-To cope with this issue, we propose two alternative iterative schemes to compute approximations of the maximal HCI sets.
-If the maximal HCI set exists, we show that these approximations can be obtained after a finite number of iterations. \item We provide worst-case complexity analysis for the proposed set-based approaches. \end{itemize}
+A limited subset of the results in this paper has been presented in~\cite{Zhong2022Compositional}.
+In this work, we provide detailed proofs for the results in~\cite{Zhong2022Compositional}, which are omitted in~\cite{Zhong2022Compositional}.
+Additionally, we generalize the results in~\cite{Zhong2022Compositional} for synthesizing the HCI-based controllers (c.f.
+Remark~\ref{re:improve}), and consider an additional iterative scheme for computing under-approximations of the maximal HCI sets.
+If the maximal HCI set exists, we show that these approximations can be obtained within a finite number of iterations using both iterative schemes.
+Moreover, here, we show that one can obtain approximations that are arbitrarily close to the maximal HCI sets.
+Finally, we provide a worst-case complexity analysis for the proposed set-based approaches.